 Euphorbia characias – Mediterranean Spurge

-These were already in place and growing all over the parking area, so when we re-gravelled it, I replanted some of them in better spots and they adapted very well.
+These were already in place and growing all over the parking area, so when we re-gravelled it in 2022, I replanted some of them in better spots and they all adapted very well.
+I really like their alien-looking flowerheads.

 Euphorbia myrsinites – Creeping Spurge